sloul1/resume/content/authors/admin/_index.md

     date_end:
     summary: |
       Assisting people with wide variety of challenges and/or disabilities to get by with their daily life.
+  - position: Multiple positions
+    company_name: in variety of companies
+#    company_url: ''
+#    company_logo: ''
+    date_start: 1988-06-11
+    date_end:
+    summary: |
+      Others:
+      - Among others I have worked in the cultural, logistics, restaurant and property maintenance sectors.
+      - A total of over ten years of experience in the social sector and as a customer service representative.

 # Skills
 # Add your own SVG icons to `assets/media/icons/`
 skills: